EN

 We don't design in the abstract; we design from observation and active listening.
 We sit down with the client, we hold workshops, interviews, meetings... we try to go hand in hand.
 We also maintain this dialogue with the end user, because in the end they are the ones who validate whether or not we have fulfilled their expectations.

-"We don't design in the abstract: we observe, listen and build from empathy to respond to real needs".
+“We don’t design abstractly: we observe, listen and build from empathy to respond to real needs.”

-5. In your work, the human experience occupies a central place.
-How does this vision translate into the creative process and the spaces you design?
+5. Human experience plays a central role in your work.
+How does that vision translate into the creative process and the spaces you design?

-Every project is an opportunity to generate value and well-being for both organisations and users.
+Each project is an opportunity to generate value and well-being, both for organisations and users.

-To do this, we apply a discovery phase in which we listen, observe and analyse the context, the culture and the real needs.
-We co-create with the client and adapt the process to their identity, ensuring that each project has a clear purpose and its own narrative.
-The aim is for the resulting experience to be meaningful, not just aesthetic.
+To achieve this, we apply a discovery phase in which we listen, observe and analyse the context, culture and real needs.
+We co-create with the client and adapt the process to their identity, seeking to ensure that each project has a clear purpose and its own narrative.
+The goal is for the resulting experience to be meaningful, not just aesthetic.

-New campus of QoQa, a Swiss start-up specialising in last-minute online deals.
+New campus for QoQa, a Swiss start-up specialising in last-minute online deals.

 6. How do you think design and industry should work together to generate a real and sustainable impact?